efung/gnufmuffin.com/_posts/2015-12-15-chocolate-covered-toffee-break-ups.md

 decided to try chocolate covered toffee with nuts.

 The [recipe](http://www.popsugar.com/food/Easy-Chocolate-Almond-Toffee-Recipe-36291501) comes
-from one of Dorie Greenspan''s cookbooks, [Baking: From My Home To Yours](/tag/baking%3A-from-my-home-to-yours/).
+from one of Dorie Greenspan''s cookbooks, [Baking Chez Moi](/tag/baking-chez-moi/).
 I saw it in the front window of [Circus](http://www.blogto.com/bookstores/circus), our local used bookstore.
 I own several cookbooks that she's authored ([Baking With Julia](/tag/baking-with-julia/), [Desserts by Pierre Herme](/tag/desserts-by-pierre-herme/)) but this is the first one I've